Your Kanazawa Questions Answered: 15 Things First-Timers Ask

 Winter (Dec-Feb): Heavy snow, yukitsuri rope supports in the garden, onsen season.

-I'd pick late November for the autumn colors or early February for snow-covered Kenroku-en.
-But Kanazawa doesn't have a bad season.
+Late November brings the autumn colors at their peak, while early February delivers a snow-covered Kenroku-en.
+Either way, Kanazawa doesn't have a bad season.

 Q: How cold does winter get?